 Note: Usually you do not count as 'ordinarily resident' in a place unless your residence there is lawful.
 However, the regulations make a special adjustment to that for requirement (a) in this category.
-They say that if you (or your parent, spouse or civil partner) became a 'person granted stateless leave' after the day on which the first term of the first academic year actually began, you get special treatment.
+They say that if you became a 'person with Section 67 leave' (or a dependent child granted leave for the same period) after the day on which the first term of the first academic year actually began, you get special treatment.
 The special treatment means you are treated as though your residence was lawful, even if it was unlawful.
 The residence can therefore count as 'ordinary residence' for the purpose of requirement (a).

-(b) on the first day of the academic year you are paying fees for (unless you are being assessed for the first academic year of your course, in which case use instead the day on which the first term of the first academic year actually begins), you must be:
+- (b) on the first day of the academic year you are paying fees for (unless you are being assessed for the first academic year of your course, in which case use instead the day on which the first term of the first academic year actually begins), you must be either: - 1. a person with Section 67 leave (it doesn't matter if the Section 67 leave is for a limited period, or an indefinite period); or - 2. a dependent child of a person with Section 67 leave, who has been granted leave for the same period;